But isn’t it foolish to think that anyone can “pray away the gay”?

 The content is tailored, however, to the special concerns of fellow Christians seeking a redemptive resolution to an inner conflict between their faith convictions and unwanted same-sex desires.

-So Higher Ground isn't just for men, but offers something for women too?
-How about for parents whose children either struggle with unwanted SSA or are self-affirming of an identity situated somewhere along the LGBTQ continuum?
+Does Higher Ground offer anything for women?
+How about for parents whose children either struggle with unwanted SSA or are self-affirming of an identity situated somewhere along the LGBTQ+ continuum?

 Advisory support for parents is available on an ad hoc, individualized basis.